Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 For reference, my card scored `9846` at stock.
 We'll be using this as baseline.

 ## Upping the power limit
 Modern cards have a lot of safeguards, so it's going to be hard to brick the GPU.
 It's perfectly safe to up the power limit to the max allowed.
-RDNA cards are all fairly power starved, so giving the card more juice is crucial[^1].
+RDNA cards are all fairly power starved, so giving the card more juice is crucial[^2].
 ![shown here with default settings](Assets/Power%20Limit.jpg) At stock, my card is rated for 289 watts.
 If we put the slider to the max, the TDP jumps to 332 watts instead.
 So what performance does the extra 43 watts get us?

 After some benchmarks, I got `10272`.
-A 4.3% improvement for 15% more power[^2].
+A 4.3% improvement for 15% more power[^3].
 Not good enough, let's do some more tuning.

 ## Tuning the VRAM
 VRAM is like the GPU's system RAM, and unlike system RAM, tweaking VRAM is as simple as changing a slider.
-Beware, however, that upping the memory clock too much will cause performance regression[^3].
+Beware, however, that upping the memory clock too much will cause performance regression[^4].
 However, for some GPUs and models, you may be limited by the slider first before running into memory limits.
+RDNA2 cards have very low bandwidth overall, with the high-end 6900 XT not having more than 512GB/s of bandwidth.
+If we max out the slider and added 150MHz to the memory clock, we'll get an extra 38GB/s of bandwidth, or 550GB/s total.
+This is closing in on 6950 XT performance!

 I suggest starting from the max, lower the VRAM in 50MHz steps and running a 3DMark test.
 If performance regresses, you could try to fine tune and get the optimal setting.
 It's also safe to enable `Fast Timings` in the setting, which improved my score by about 800 to 1000 points.
 ![Memory overclocking is on the bottom left](/Assets/memory%20tuning.jpg)